stefanos1316/Rest_and_RPC_research/README.md

 	by using wine32 (wine32 ./ds3webdriver.exe --config_file=/pathto/DriverConfig.txt)

 NOTE: In case of error you can also check the /var/loh/nginx/error.log for more information.
+	For additional help you can contact me at sgeorgiouATaueb.gr